NotsoanoNimus/NETBinaryCookie/README.md

 A simple, independent Apple binarycookies format read-write package for .NET projects.

+Makes Mac cookie forensics without limitations a breeze with .NET!

 Supports parsing lists of cookies from an input binarycookies file or stream otherwise.
 Also supports writing those cookies back to disk or another stream.